jueves, 19 de diciembre de 2019

 When the attention is not subject to the pairs of opposites it can become a bridge through which conscious influences can enter creation .

-When we give full attention to a person in need, our conscious attention becomes a gateway through which the afflicted person can connect to the inner listener.
-In this way we unable the speaker to sense the healing power of his 'deeper self'' (conscious influences).
+When we give full attention to a person in need, we become a gateway through which the afflicted person can connect to the inner listener; we unable the speaker to become receptive to the healing power of his 'deeper self''.

 In the ordinary state of our attention is lost or undirected.
-St. Mark says: "having ears do you not hear?"
+St. Mark says: "Having ears do you not hear?"
 People may be speaking to us and although we are aware of their words, we may not aware of their meaning.
-Suddenly a sentence may catch our attention, consciousness is present, and both the speaker and the listener can hear.
+Suddenly a sentence may catch our attention, consciousness has entered, and both the speaker and the listener can hear.
 A new dimension has entered our awareness.

 When our attention is free and independent we can direct consciousness to an issue, and in this voluntary act we become carriers of the neutral or reconciling force (3rd, force) aligning ourselves with the intelligence that transmits meaning (4th force).
 In this configuration what may arise is the solution to a deadlock, and lead us forward into a new direction.